 In addition to documentation, Martha enjoys photographing nature.
-She’s currently working on a book that features the best of her nature photography.
-You can track the book’s progress by subscribing to her monthly newsletter.
+She just published City Nature, a coffee table book that features the best of her nature photography.
+Learn more about City Nature.

 A Whole Earth Catalog for our time, this book addresses all the important things: food, water, cookies, flowers, bees, and bicycles.
 Part practical guide, part personal diary, many parts gorgeous coffee table book, City Nature is for anyone looking to learn how to be a better steward of one’s own backyard, as well as a visual celebration of what grows from dirt when we take the time to nurture it.
 A must for the preservation of our dwindling resources, presented with positivity and clear instructions!

 From construction project documentation to weather monitoring, nature photography to language learning, and engineering research to low-cost landscaping, Martha Retallick’s diverse interests are on display here.